 Cultural Fellowships in Russia

-The Likhachev Foundation (St. Petersburg, Russia) and the Fund of the First Russian President Boris N. Yeltsin (Moscow, Russia), with support of the Committee on External Relations of Saint Petersburg announce competition for 2-week cultural fellowships in Russia (St. Petersburg) from May 11 until May 24, 2015 for foreign professionals in the field of arts and culture who work on projects related to Russian culture.
+The Likhachev Foundation (St. Petersburg, Russia) and the Boris Yeltsin Presidential Center (Moscow, Russia), with support of the Committee on External Relations of Saint Petersburg announce a competition for 2-week cultural fellowships in Russia (St. Petersburg) from May 9 until May 22, 2016 for foreign professionals in the field of arts and culture who work on projects related to Russian culture and history and aimed at a broad foreign audience.
 Airfare (economy class) and accommodation in St. Petersburg will be covered by the organizers.

 Working languages of the program are English and Russian.

 The creative project could be a museum exhibition project, a theater production, a film, a photo exhibition, preparation of fiction or research books, etc. related to Russian culture or history.
-The creative project should be conceived in a foreign country and should be aimed at a broad audience.
-Two-week residency in Russia should serve as an important stage in the realization of the applicant’s cultural project.
+The creative project should ultimately take place in a country other than the Russian Federation, with the goal being to broaden the audiences’ perception of Russia.
+The two-week residency in Russia should serve as an important stage in the preparation and realization of the applicant’s cultural project.

 Application should include: